SecureSECO/member-verification/README.md

 The package contains two smart contracts:

-1. GithubVerification.sol: Contains various functions that the user can call to verify their identity using a proof (more on that later).
+1. SignVerification.sol: Contains various functions that the user can call to verify their identity using a proof (more on that later).
 2. SignatureHelper.sol: Helper functions to verify signatures.

 ### Server